 - The stock explanation for eye discomfort in contact lens wearers is ‘you have dry eyes’, but this is usually incorrect.

-- At Moorfields Private all our laser vision correction consultants are also specialists in the recognition and treatment of eye surface problems.
+- At Moorfields Private all our laser vision correction consultants are advanced specialists in the recognition and treatment of eye surface problems.

 Contact lens wearers often suffer from feelings of grittiness or dryness, particularly at the end of the day.
 Contact lenses can gradually desensitise the eye surface, so most people get on well with them after a period of time.
 But tolerance often diminishes with age and many of us get fed up with the hassle of wearing contact lenses and being unable to see without them.